- Africa for AFS Afriholics!

 Emergency Contact – AFS Phone 770-432-8225, or email us at https://www.afstravelers.com/contact-us/ and more contacts will be provided with your Final Docs email 2 weeks before departure.Your guide can handle a call home for a true emergency.
 Do not expect to use your trip leader’s cell phone; you’ll need to use your own cell phone.
 3 weeks prior to departure more details on this will be emailed.

-Travel Insurance– While travel insurance is optional, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation.
+Travel Insurance– While travel insurance is compulsory, in today’s world we highly encourage you to get standard coverage to cover trip interruption and cancellation.
 Call to ask what Covid coverage they have.
 Some companies cover Covid related issues.
 Best source for all is www.insuremytrip.com.
 CFAR or cancel for any reason covers Covid but is expensive.
 Note that no company covers for fear.
+Get travel insurance for this Uganda trip!

 Preexisting conditions – If you would like the security of travel insurance and have a pre-existing condition (elderly parent, medical, etc.), you must purchase insurance within 15 days from your initial trip deposit in order to assure full coverage.
 The trip cost can be amended or adjusted as needed after your initial purchase (eg. like adding an air ticket cost later).
 You can buy travel insurance at any time, just know that there may be some possible limitations if purchased outside the 15 day period.
 We like TravelSafe, World Nomads and Seven Corners.